eriksf/tacc-reproducible-git/docs/reproducibility_git_02.rst

 Local Versions of Git
 ^^^^^^^^^^^^^^^^^^^^^

 A key benefit of Git is that it is platform agnostic.
 You can use it equally to interact with the same files from your laptop, from a lab computer, or from a cluster.
-Although we will not be using Git on our laptops in this workshop, instructions to install Git locally can be found `here <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_.
+If needed, instructions to install Git locally can be found `here <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_.